Celebrate With Us

 To convince you further, I’ve created this list of five new hobbies that are good for you.
 Not only do they proven to have benefits to your physical health, but also mental and spiritual.
 Go ahead and focus on yourself, sweet reader.
 Your brain and heart will thank you.

-If you’re over 50 you may already know how to cook.
-But as you’ve been focused on feeding your family, perhaps you’ve stuck to a few tried and true recipes.
+If you’re over 50 you probably already know how to cook — but that doesn’t mean you have nothing to learn!
+Even seasoned chef’s are constantly learning new techniques.
+Before the age of 50, you were likely focused on feeding your family, perhaps you’ve stuck to a few tried and true recipes.
 Simple meals that you know everyone would enjoy.
 Why not take this opportunity to step up your culinary game?

-Or if you’re already a “seasoned” chef, it might be time to learn to bake.
+Or if you’re already a “seasoned” chef, it might be time to elevate your baking skills.
 Why not learn an impressive new technique?
-Wow your partner or friends with this gorgeous recipe for lemon coconut mousse.
+Wow your partner on a date night or friends with this elegant white chocolate panna cotta with strawberry sorbet (pictured above).

 Not sure where to start?
 There are lots of cooking how-tos on Youtube from the most basic beginner level to expert.
 This video by Gordon Ramsey breaks down 5 basic kitchen skills.
-If you’re ready to learn something more expert, this video walks you through a Michelin star recipe for salmon
+If you’re ready to learn something more advanced, this video walks you through a Michelin star recipe for salmon.

 Other ways to learn cooking or baking: